Team Fortress 2 (TF2) keeps crashing to the desktop during gameplay? If you’re experiencing this issue, take a deep breath and try the solutions here.

 Fix 4: Verify the integrity of your game files

-Team Fortress 2 might also crash when a certain game file is damaged or missing.
+In some cases, Team Fortress 2 crashes when a specific game file needed is damaged or missing.
 To fix it, try verifying the integrity of the game files from Steam.
 Here is how to do it:

 1) Run Steam.